LornaM12/LornaM12/README.md

 ## Hi there 👋

 # 💫 About Me:
-🥰Hi there<br>🖥I am a Machine Learning Engineer & a Data Scientist<br>🌱I love nature
+<br>🖥I am a Machine Learning Engineer & a Data Scientist<br>🌱I love nature

 # 💻 Tech Stack: